-- Number of persons who can rent per night: The total number of adult renters allowed in a short-term rental shall be limited to two adults per available sleeping room.
+- Number of persons who can rent per night: The total number of adult renters (at least one being 18 years of age or older) allowed in a short-term rental shall be limited to eight adults.
 Double booking which consists of more than one booking transaction occurring at the same time is not allowed.
 The number of children per rental is not limited.
 Occupancy may be further limited under the Building Code.

 - Unhosted vs. Hosted Stays: This legislation does not distinguish between hosted and unhosted stays; whole house rentals (unhosted stays) are permitted in all zones as the operator is not required to be on site during the stay.

 - Safety Requirements: Smoke detectors shall be present in compliance with the current edition of the Virginia Residential Construction Code.
 A fire extinguisher shall be present and be accessible at all times.
 Carbon monoxide detectors shall be present in any room used for sleeping or cooking.

 - Parking: No additional parking is required for the short-term rental use.

 - Events: Events and gatherings of persons other than the authorized lodgers are prohibited from occurring at the short-term rental.